If you are a cigarette smoker, read this blog. If someone you care about is a smoker send them the link to this blog!

 Requirements needed to become a non-smoker

 I found that becoming an e-cig user also required me to make an adjustment.
 An e-cig is not a cigarette.
 Using e-cigs is not the same as smoking.
 The taste is a bit different, the feel is a bit different, the visual and oral experience is different.
 Becoming a successful e-cigarette user required me to make an adjustment, emotionally and physically.
-How much of an adjustment may probably be dependent on the individual; for some people switching to e-cigs might take only a minor adjustment, for others a major adjustment.
-If one is motivated, if they "commit to quit" they may be able to adjust to using e-cigs.
+It took me 1-2 weeks to get used to vaping.
+That's pretty darn quick, considering my 50 years of smoking a pack a day.
+I was motivated, I had pledged to "commit to quit", and doing that, I was able to adjust to using e-cigs.

-The above is solely my personal opinion, based on my own experience, and should not be construed as providing any licensable or expert advice.
+The above is solely my personal opinion, based on my own experience, and should not be construed as providing any licensable or expert or marketing advice.

 Who wants you to quit smoking?